omerb4n/alpaka/README.md

 | --class-filter         | Used to specify a class filter, which filters out irrelevant classes to decrease runtime. |
 | --obfuscation-detector | Used to specify a custom obfuscation detector.                                            |
 | --weights-file         | Used to specify custom distance calculation weights.
 For advanced users.                  |
-More information on class filters, obfuscation detectors and distance calculation weights is avalilable in TODO
+More information on class filters, obfuscation detectors and distance calculation weights is avalilable [here](#custom-filters-obfuscation-detectors-and-weights)

 #### Alpaka diff
 alpaka_diff.py